-Instead, the LLM should just describe the icon it wants (e.g. “storm cloud”, “coffee shop”, “cyberpunk skyline”) and we resolve the best-fit icon on demand.
-For this exploration, we didn’t focus on matching a specific product style, but rather on the mechanics of resolving and generating icons lazily.
+What if we could let the LLM decide what visuals it wants to use itself?
+It could simply describe the icon (e.g. “storm cloud”, “coffee shop”, “cyberpunk skyline”), and we would resolve the best-fit match on demand.
+For this exploration, I didn’t focus on matching a specific product style, but rather on the mechanics of resolving and generating icons lazily.

 The Idea

-The goal is to generate icons on-demand with AI, but make it feel instant.
+The goal is to generate icons on-demand, but make it feel instant.
 We achieve this by falling back to semantically similar icons while generating new ones in the background.

 If an LLM asks for a “rainy day” icon, and we don’t have it, we can immediately serve a “cloud” icon we already have, while we ask an image generation model to create a “rainy day” icon for future requests.